rdanielsstat/schisto-cluster-analysis/README.md

 - Descriptive statistics and baseline characterization
 - Construction of publication-quality tables
 - Treatment-group comparisons using methods appropriate for clustered data
-- A **cluster-aware permutation test**, implemented from first principles
+- A cluster-aware permutation test, implemented from first principles
 - A reproducible, well-organized R workflow using modern tools

 All packages required to run the analysis are listed in `0-config.R`.